Seletar Airport: Seletar Airbase

 The formative years of the SADC (later the RSAF) was established at Seletar Airbase in September 1968, with the setting up of the Flying Training School (FTS) utilising three Cessna 172G/H on loan from the Singapore Flying Club.
 The subsequent arrival of eight new Cessna 172Ks in May 1969, took over the duty from the former and contributed to the increase of training tempo for more selected trainees to participate in the basic flight-training course.

-On 29 October, four armed Vietnamese hijacked a domestics Air Vietnam flight from Saigon, Vietnam to Phu Quoc island west of Saigon, and forced the aircraft, a Douglas DC-3, to land at Seletar Airport.
+On 29 October 1977, four armed Vietnamese hijacked a domestic Air Vietnam flight from Saigon, Vietnam to Phu Quoc island west of Saigon, and forced the aircraft, a Douglas DC-3, to land at Seletar Airport.
 The hijackers killed two Vietnamese crew members and seriously wounded a third.
 The hijackers were seeking political asylum in Singapore and eventually surrendered themselves to Singapore authorities.

 Changi Airport Group management

 Changi Airport Group took over the management of the airport from the Civil Aviation Authority of Singapore on 1 July 2009.

 As part of the Seletar Aerospace Park programme, the runway was extended to 1,840 metres in 2011 to enable larger and heavier aircraft to use the airport.
 The airport's avionics systems were also upgraded.

 The airport underwent refurbishment in 2015 as part of plans to relieve pressure on Changi Airport by increasing Seletar Airport's capacity and move smaller and slower aircraft from Changi to Seletar airport.

 A new passenger terminal building opened on 19 November 2018, replacing the previous passenger terminal.
 The terminal houses four check-in counters, six immigration lanes, two security screening stations and a gate holdroom that can accommodate 200 passengers.